X-33 / Venturestar (Spaceplane)

 Layer heights and support are suggested in the instruction for each file.
 Infill ranging from 15% to 20% suits most of the parts.

 Space Engineer during the day, modeller and troubleshooter of printers during the night.
-Dedicated to mainly space-related models, but also ranging from RC to a bunch of other things.
-Follow me on Instagram (@3d.tm) for more details of what's coming next.
+Dedicated to mainly space-related models, sometimes diverging to other themes as well.
+Follow me on Instagram @3d.tm and Twitter @_3d_tm for more details of what's coming next.

 Except from the free models, all the paid models I post here are for personal and non-commercial uses only.
 If you are a store or you are planning to sell printed versions of any of my models, please contact me before doing so as this needs to be discussed.